 You can disable payments via Stripe if you’re no longer using the service.
 You must go to Stripe to disconnect your Harvest and Stripe accounts.

-- From your dashboard in Stripe, head to Settings > Business settings.
+- From your dashboard in Stripe, head to Settings (gear icon in the top right) and then Business settings.